zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 	- **display the tnsnames.ora file:** `cat tnsnames.ora`
 	- **close the connection:** `exit` and then `exit` again

-- This is the output of the preceding commands:
+- This is sample output of the preceding commands:

 ```
 bash-4.1$ ssh -i ggcs_key opc@129.156.125.56